angular/components/src/cdk/datetime/datetime.md

 The CDK `DateAdapter` facilitates use of any date data structure for date and time-based components and gives a foundation for more concrete `DateAdapter` implementations.

-#### Usages of `DateAdapter`
+#### Using of `DateAdapter`
 A `DateAdapter` provides a uniform way to deal with different date representations.
-Whenever a directive needs to read any date information, it gets that information from the `DateAdapter`.
-The adapter then reads the information using the appropriate API from the underlying date implementation.
+Directives that deal with dates use a `DateAdapter` to avoid coupling with any particular date representation model.
+Whenever the directive would access some information from a date model, it instead uses the corresponding adapter API.
+For example, if you want to display the year from a datepicker's current value, you would get that year from the adapter's `getYear` method.

 #### Pre-made adapters